 Vis is truly stunning.
 The landscapes here will absolutely take your breath away.
 Check out some of the scenes in this video by Shoot Me Films.

 Vis Gay Sailing Vacations

 Sailing the Croatian Islands with a group of gay friends was one of the most memorable trips of my entire life!
 Are you interested in doing the same?
 I can help you organize your first trip for gay sailing in Croatia, Greece or Italy!

 To see what the trip was like, go to my Instagram @laffaloui and see the first story highlight section.
 There’s a ton of shots from my prior sailing trips!

 Vis Gay Travel Experiences

-Entrance to the blue cave is only possible if the sea is not too rough, but the other sites are accessible all the time.
+You can also arrange a tour with one of the local agencies to see the Green Cave and/or the Blue Cave.
+Entrance to the Blue Cave is only possible if the sea is not too rough, but the other sites are accessible all the time.

 I walked through these streets both during the day and night.
 The apartment entrances look like something out of a magazine!
 Closer to the waterfront there are many small shops selling high-end gifts and art as well.